sosuisen/gitddb-site/docs/api/git-documentdb.collection.getfatdochistory.md

 Promise&lt;([FatDoc](./git-documentdb.fatdoc.md) \| undefined)\[\]&gt;

-Array of FatDoc or undefined. - undefined if the document does not exists or the document is deleted.
+Array of FatDoc or undefined. - undefined if a specified data does not exist or it is deleted.

 - Array of FatJsonDoc if isJsonDocCollection is true or the file extension is '.json'.
-Be careful that JsonDoc may not have \_id property if it was not created by GitDocumentDB.
+Be careful that JsonDoc may not have \_id property when an app other than GitDocumentDB creates it.

 - Array of FatBinaryDoc if described in .gitattribtues, otherwise array of FatTextDoc.

 - getOptions.forceDocType always overwrite return type.

+## Remarks

+See [GitDocumentDB.getHistory()](./git-documentdb.gitdocumentdb.gethistory.md) for detailed examples.

 ## Exceptions